Truth is one of the names of God.

 I find myself turning back to the time before I became a rabbi, and my long years of training as a scientist, and I want to share with you some of that perspective.

 Successful scientists are able to tell a good story about their data.
+Let me explain what I mean.
 For my PhD experiments, my data usually consisted of a pattern of glowing lines on an agar gel.
-Those lines were interesting only because each line contained billions of DNA molecules, all of the same shape and size.
+Those lines were interesting only because we told about them the story that each line contained billions of DNA molecules, all of the same shape and size.
 That core story had been developed and reaffirmed through literally hundreds of thousands of experiments, long before I purified my first DNA samples.
 I used those core stories to help me interpret my own data, and to develop new stories about how the DNA molecules in my particular samples took on the shapes they had.

 What is emet?
 A pattern of glowing lines on an agar gel?
 That’s a fact.
 I can photograph it.
 But without some explanation, it hardly deserves the lofty title of truth.
 Emet.